Hiring Freeze? How Remote Executive Assistants Can Be the Answer

 When you can’t hire new employees, the work you wanted them to do still needs to be done.

-That’s why companies large and small have turned to remote executive assistants, AKA offshore virtual assistants, to simultaneously reduce costs and increase executive productivity.
+That’s why companies large and small have turned to remote executive assistants, AKA offshore virtual assistants, to reduce costs and increase executive productivity simultaneously.

 The virtual assistant market grew by 41 percent in 2020, according to NanoGlobals.
-During the height of the pandemic as businesses went all-remote, many realized that hiring remote executive assistants on a fractional basis could be a cost-effective way to reduce labor costs and free executives to spend more time on revenue-generating work.
+During the height of the pandemic, as businesses transitioned to remote work, many realized that hiring remote executive assistants on a fractional basis could be a cost-effective way to reduce labor costs and free executives to focus more on revenue-generating work.

 “Companies stand to save significantly through the use of offsite or offshore outsourcing of admin and assistant tasks,” the study said.
 “The average company can save more than 50 percent on costs by staffing offshore, with admin and non-technical task work offering one of the largest cost savings.”

-Yet, the study also found that “In spite of the savings, it’s common for US companies to hire full-time staff for basic admin and assistant work for a variety of reasons ranging from tradition to negative views of globalization to lack of technical ability to manage remote team members.”
+Yet, the study also found that “Despite the savings, it’s common for US companies to hire full-time staff for basic admin and assistant work for a variety of reasons ranging from tradition to negative views of globalization to lack of technical ability to manage remote team members.”

 Burnout from Overwork on Busywork

-Asana’s 2022 Anatomy of Global Work Index found employees spend 58 percent of their time on “work about work” --tasks that do not require employees’ levels of skill and training.
-"Managers, and workers at medium and large companies, suffer disproportionately from work about work,” researchers said.
+Asana’s 2022 Anatomy of Global Work Index found that employees spend 58 percent of their time on “work about work,” tasks that do not require employees' full skill and training levels.
+"Managers and workers at medium and large companies suffer disproportionately from work about work,” researchers said.

 Offload Administrative Tasks